 Applicants who are accepted into the physical therapy program will receive, in addition to their notification of acceptance, guidelines for the submission of the following, which must be completed prior to their enrollment in the program.
 AdventHealth University and the program use VERIFYStudents to verify and ensure compliance with the following requirements.
 Students will also utilize VERIFYStudents to submit proof of those immunizations that are required on an annual basis:

-Yearly verification of tuberculosis screening test.
+Verification of tuberculosis screening test upon entry into the program with repeat testing only if it is required by a clinical partner.
 If test is positive, refer to the guidelines provided in the AHU Student Handbook’s Communicable Disease Policy.

 Updated verification, on the AdventHealth University Student Immunization Form, of the following vaccinations or immunity titer including:

 Completed and signed Student Health Assessment Form for Professional Programs within the three months prior to the start of the program.
 Students must update their records annually by submitting the Student Annual Medical Requirements Form.

 All students admitted to the DPT program must complete a criminal background check.
 A student may encounter potential problems with clinical education placement and/or licensure as a physical therapist if he or she has a criminal record.
 For specific information, contact the Florida Board of Physical Therapy Practice, or the board that regulates physical therapy licensure in the state in which the student intends to practice.
 If a student has a criminal record, it is the responsibility of the student to inquire with the Florida Board of Physical Therapy Practice, or the board that regulates physical therapy licensure in the state in which the student intends to practice, as to whether a criminal record may limit the student's ability to obtain licensure as a physical therapist or practice in certain settings.